Vietnam.vn - Nền tảng quảng bá Việt Nam

 Siêu du thuyền bị đắm chứa dữ liệu tình báo nhạy cảm?- Ảnh 2.

-Ms Bacares and 14 others survived, including Captain James Cutfield.
-Mr Cutfield and two crew members are being investigated for manslaughter and negligence causing the sinking.
+Ms. Bacares and 14 others survived, including Captain James Cutfield.
+Mr. Cutfield and two crew members are being investigated for manslaughter and negligence causing the sinking.

 Some survivors said that Mr. Mike Lynch did not trust cloud storage services and always kept the hard drive in a safe on the superyacht whenever he traveled on it.

 Mr. Lynch was acquitted in a U.S. fraud case in June, related to the sale of his software company Autonomy to computer company Hewlett Packard (HP).
-In the case, he was accused of inflating the price of Autonomy before selling the company to HP.
+In the case, he was accused of inflating the value of Autonomy before selling the company to HP.

 Source: https://thanhnien.vn/sieu-du-thuyen-bi-dam-chua-du-lieu-tinh-bao-nhay-cam-185240922164050776.htm